 From the beginning, the Dickeys knew they wanted to return to small-town life.
 Ultimately, they moved to the Richmond/Rosenberg area west of Houston and Nancy set up her family practice there.

 By then, the early 1980s, Dickey had proven her high school counselor wrong.
 She had become a successful doctor and she and Franklin were raising three children.

-And like her father, Nancy wanted to lead.
-So, she began spending much of her “free” time attempting to break gender barriers within the AMA.
+And like her father, Dickey wanted to lead.
+So she began spending much of her precious spare time attempting to break gender barriers within the AMA.

 The American Medical Association was founded in 1847 “to promote the art and science of medicine and the betterment of public health.”
 Through the years its policy development and advocacy has brought about major changes in U.S. healthcare.

 “I was a debater in college,” Nancy explains, “so advocacy and policy were right up my alley.
 I liked all the nonclinical things that made up health care.”